Hbretonniere/question_de_perspective/README.md

 ![perspective](./data/for_readme/perspective_mondrian.png)

-But as the camera rotate around the cubes, the illusion slowly disappear : when it comes to the perfect point, represented as a black ring, al the cubes get perfectly aligned and reveal the input image :
+But as the camera rotates around the cubes, the illusion slowly disappear : when it comes to the perfect point, represented as a black ring, al the cubes get perfectly aligned and reveal the input image :

 ![gif](./data/for_readme/gif_mondrian.gif)